Violet: Architecturally Exposed Orchestration, Movement, and Placement for Generalized Deep Learning: Methodology

 \section{Methodology}

 We now detail our evaluation methodology of end-to-end DL applications implemented in TensorFlow/PyTorch.

-\myparagraph{Extracting Traces} We use PIN \cite{intelpin} to implement a tool for capturing instruction mix and flop count over a region of interest.
-We insert region markers into Tensorflow at the operator boundary, and capture metadata, such as input/output tensor shapes, operator parameters, op-counts, and instruction-mix.
-We run an app with our instrumented TensorFlow on PIN, producing an op trace.
-We also obtain hardware performance counter statistics to validate the PIN data.

-\myparagraph{Performance Modeling} For performance evaluation, we build a Zsim-like performance simulator/model that uses the DL operator trace, and a memory system model, accounting for the effects of the vector instructions, and access rates to model memory bandwidth.
-We do not model the details of memory bank conflicts, page policy etc. and instead assume 60\% of available memory bandwidth is used.
-The simulator accounts for the cycles taken by the computation core, and the execution timeline of events shown in Figure~\ref{fig:conv-detailed}.
+\myparagraph{Performance Modeling} We insert region markers into TensorFlow and PyTorch at the operator boundary to generate an operator trace.
+For performance evaluation, we build a Zsim-like performance simulator/model that uses the DL operator trace, and a memory system model, accounting for the effects of the vector instructions, access rates to private memory, as well as NoC contention.

-\myparagraph{Power and Area Estimation} Our tile design consists of a SIMD MAC, SIMD NLOp, SIMD register file, processing core, and private cache which is replicated across the chip and then combined with a distributed last level cache (LLC).
-We used the methodology in Accelergy~\cite{wu_accelergy_2019} and Timeloop for our area and power modeling.
+\myparagraph{Power and Area Estimation} We used the methodology in Accelergy~\cite{wu_accelergy_2019} and Timeloop for our area and power modeling.
 We use the LX3 processor core mentioned in \cite{nowatzki2016pushing,halfhill_xtensa_2009} as a reference for the power and area of a lightweight, in-order core.
 Ara \cite{cavalcante_ara_2019} provides an estimate of SIMD area and power.
 We use the arithmetic units from \cite{johnson_rethinking_2018} as a reference for the SIMD MAC unit.
 Finally, Cacti is used for power and area estimates of the last level cache.
 All of these components are normalized to 7nm power and area using the methods from \cite{stillmaker_scaling_2017}.
 The power consumption of the memory controllers, PHY and HBM stacks is 6 Watts per stack (24W for entire chip) based on data sheets for HBM2.
-For the frequency scaling experiments, we make use of work presented by ARM on their Neoverse N1 CPU, which presents power scaling for 3 GHz to 1.2 GHz \cite{9062889}.
+For frequency scaling, we make use of work presented by ARM on their Neoverse N1 CPU, which presents power scaling for 3 GHz to 1.2 GHz \cite{9062889}.